openNDS/mesh11sd/README.md

 Mesh11sd provides an escapable "Confidence Test", a basic reflash image that allows the mesh11sd daemon to be manually started in autoconfig mode.
 If, in the worst case, it becomes impossible to access the node being tested, a simple power cycle will restore an accessible state.

+#### Enable a Confidence Test

-To enable a Confidence Test, configure the node using one of the Deployment Methods mentioned in the next section - BUT configure the auto-config option to be 0, ie disabled.
+***To enable a Confidence Test, configure the node using one of the Deployment Methods mentioned in the next section - BUT configure the auto-config option to be 0, ie disabled.***

 You can then begin the test by starting an ssh terminal session and issuing the command: